larsuib/dat250-expass1/dat250-expass3.md

 ![](res/customMapReduce.png)

 ## Reason about why your implemented Map-reduce operation in Experiment 2 is useful and interpret the collection obtained.
-Because you can see how each product is doing, in this case: chocolates.
+Because you can see how each product is doing, in this case: *chocolates*.
+This function can be useful if used in a more general way, e.g. substituting "chocolates" with the product you want to find out performance of.
+The collection obtained is a list of persons, where the value is how much each person spent on chocolates.

 ## Any pending issues with this assignment which you did not manage to solve
+Per now, there is no pending issues.